tdauth/wowr/README.md

 * Disable triggers for debugging or generating data only like "WoW Reforged Website" which only adds more code to the map script.
 * Enable JassHelper optimizer with `EnableJassHelperOptimizer=true` in the trigger editor GUI before saving the map.
 * Make sure the imported data is working and there are no corrupted or big files added by mistake.
 Check for imported files with a big size or 0 size.
 * Save the map as wowrX.Y.w3x and tag the repo with X.Y and create a release on GitHub based on the tag.
+This is the offical release link.
-* Upload the release on as many modding websites as possible.
+* Announce the new release on Discord by linking the release from GitHub.
-* Announce the new release on Discord.
+* Upload the release on as many Warcraft III map websites as possible.

 ## Multiplayer Tests